arangodb/docs/3.11/http/indexes.md

 The TTL index can be used for automatically removing expired documents from a collection.
 Documents which are expired are eventually removed by a background thread.

+### Geo-spatial index

+A geo-spatial index can accelerate queries that filter and sort by the distance between stored coordinates and coordinates provided in a query.

+### Multi-dimensional index

+The `zkd` index type is an experimental index for indexing two- or higher dimensional data such as time ranges, for efficient intersection of multiple range queries.

 ### Fulltext Index